jmvrbanac/Specter/docs/reporting/index.rst

 Types of reporting
 ===================

 What is a reporter?
-A Specter reporter is a module that interacts with test and spec events to produce human or machine-readable output.
-Currently, Specter supports four types of reporters out of the box:
+A Spektrum reporter is a module that interacts with test and spec events to produce human or machine-readable output.
+Currently, Spektrum supports four types of reporters out of the box:

  * Console - Serial BDD-style output.
  * Dots - Parallel output that displays a dot per test.
  * xUnit - Produces xUnit compatible XML for CI tools.
- * Specter - Produces JSON in the Specter format for storage and CI tools.
+ * Spektrum - Produces JSON in the Spektrum format for storage and CI tools.

 Console